Chonghao98/SILO/README.md

 ```

 ## Getting started
-Download the IBD_functions.py and run_SILO.py and put them in one folder. run_SILO.py will load the functions defined in IBD_functions.py.
+- Download the IBD_functions.py and run_SILO.py and put them in one folder. run_SILO.py will load the functions defined in IBD_functions.py.
+- SILO requires Python packages **scipy**, **numpy**, and **pandas**.
-Download the zipped file sample_data.zip and put it in the same folder with run_SILO.py.
+- Download the zipped file sample_data.zip and put it in the same folder with run_SILO.py.
 Unzip it and run the following command:
 ```
 python3 run_SILO.py
 --winsize 10